 Be Seen, Not Hurt

-The Child Brain Injury Trust’s ‘Be Seen, Not Hurt’ campaign runs from 30th October and finishes on 3rd November with Glow Day.
+The Child Brain Injury Trust’s ‘Be Seen, Not Hurt’ campaign runs from Monday 29th October until Friday 3rd November 2018.
 People across the county, as well as millions of children, will wear their brightest colours to work or school to highlight road safety and to raise much needed funds for the Child Brain Injury Trust’s vital work.

 Every 30 minutes, a child or young person will acquire a brain injury, which will have a devastating and life-long impact on not only the injured child but their family too.
 The Child Brain Injury Trust supports children and their families following a brain injury and helps them to come to terms with their injury.